Universal geometrical link invariants: Unifying all Coloured Jones and ADO link invariants with colours bounded by

-However, a nice property for our homology classes is that actually their intersection pairing has all coefficients that are integers:
+We will look at the specific geometric support of our homology classes, and prove based on that that in fact their intersection has all coefficients that are integers:

-This intersection is encoded by the set of intersection points between the geometric supports, graded by the local system.
+As we have discussed, the intersection pairing between two homology classes is encoded by the set of intersection points between their geometric supports, graded by the local system.
 We remark that the only contribution of the local system that could potentially give complex coefficients would use loops that have non-trivial winding number around the set of $p$-punctures from the right hand side of the disc.
 On the other hand, the intersection points between our geometric supports have associated loops that do not wind around punctures from the right hand side of the disc.
-So, overall \eqref{integ} holds and so we see that indeed our intersection form has integer coefficients:
+So, overall relation \eqref{integ} holds and so we see that indeed our intersection form has integer coefficients:

 \end{proof}

 \end{lem}